Introducing Governmentese

 Look at this post from Premier Kenney’s FaceBook page.
 You know what that means: $$$ for businesses.

-New relaunch program for up to $5,000 will be provided for support and commercial tenancy measures to help Alberta’s small- and medium-sized businesses during economic relaunch. https://www.alberta.ca/sme-relaunch-grant.aspx
+A new relaunch program provides support for commercial tenancy measures to help Alberta’s small- and medium-sized businesses during economic relaunch.
+You can find more information and apply for the program by visiting this link.

-The Alberta Labour and Immigration’s Newcomer Integration unit announced their 2020-2021 grant funding for settlement and integration services and initiatives to newcomers in Alberta.
-Deadline: Section 1:July 10, 2020; Section 2: October 1, 2020. https://www.alberta.ca/assets/documents/lbr-asip-cfp-application-guidelines.pdf
+The Alberta Labour and Immigration’s Newcomer Integration unit has announced their 2020-2021 grant funding for settlement and integration services and initiatives to newcomers in Alberta.
+The deadlines for applications are as follows: Section 1 (July 10, 2020) and Section 2 (October 1, 2020).
+For application guidelines, please refer to this document.

-The Government of Alberta announced the dissolution of Energy Efficiency Alberta, effective September 30, 2020. https://efficiencyalberta.ca/about/blog/transition-of-energy-efficiency-alberta
+The Government of Alberta announced the dissolution of Energy Efficiency Alberta, effective September 30, 2020.
+You can read more about this transition on their website.

 14. Urgent Grant Deadlines